mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 This guide shows how to migrate deployed devices from hosted Mender (USA) to EU hosted Mender (Europe).

 !!!!!
-Migration to EU hosted Mender requires support assistance, and it is not possible to !!!!! self-migrate from one location to the other.
-If you wish to migrate your tenant to EU hosted !!!!!
-Mender please email [contact@mender.io](mailto:contact@mender.io) with your request.
+Migration to EU hosted Mender without risks requires support assistance, and it is not possible !!!!! to self-migrate your `TenantToken` from one location to the other.
+If you wish to migrate your !!!!! tenant to EU hosted Mender please email [contact@mender.io](mailto:contact@mender.io) with your request.

 !!!
 Mender currently supports these [regions](/11.General/00.Hosted-Mender-regions/docs.md).